 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 All of the parents on Mykidstime said that it was important to find out if the camp provider has child protection policies and insurance cover in place.
-It is good practice for all organisations that have contact with children and young people to introduce a child protection policy.
+It is essential for all organisations that have contact with children and young people to introduce a child protection policy.

 This policy helps to provide safeguards and support for staff when they are working with children and young people.
 You can contact the Department of Children and Youth Affairs for further information on Child Protection guidelines.

-Find out what the policy is on photography, video and mobile phones too.
+Find out what the policy is on photography, video and mobile phone usage by children too.
 Camps should offer consent forms in advance so you can say whether you mind your child being in photographs or videos that could be used in future for promotional purposes by the camps provider or that other parents or kids may take and wish to share on social media sites.

 One further tip: be sure to ask what the adults to children ratio is.
 Ideally it should be 1 adult to 8 children.